 Day 7 - Runco to Budrio 38km/24mi

 Your final day's cycling takes you south on a series of usually traffic-free country roads, through charming farming hamlets to the ancient mediaeval town of Budrio.
 A pretty town with cobbled streets and atmospheric piazze, it is best known for the invention of the ocarina, a musical instrument similar to a flute and made from terracotta.
-There are lots of little cafes if you fancy a spot of people-watching, or you might prefer just to relax at the hotel's pool - you are on holiday after all!
+There are lots of little cafes if you fancy a spot of people-watching, before you make your way to Roberta's charming agriturismo, home for the next 2 nights.

 Day 8 - At Budrio

 Considered by Italians to be the gastronomic capital of the nation, the university city of Bologna is just 25 minutes away by train.
 With one of the largest, and most perfectly preserved historic centres in Italy, this great art city is also home to the oldest university in Europe.
-There are over 40kms of ancient terracotta-coloured porticos and marbled walkways to discover, so you'll soon work up an appetite for your final dinner, served in the agriturismo's leafy gardens!
+There are over 40kms of ancient terracotta-coloured porticos and marbled walkways to discover, so you'll soon work up an appetite for your final dinner, served on the agriturismo's terrace!

 Day 9 - Leave Budrio

 After breakfast, we take you to Bologna airport to catch your flight home.